 A recent study conducted at Columbia University found that a diet high in sugar and refined carbohydrates is linked with increased depressive symptoms, fatigue, and mood fluctuations.
 The Dietary Guidelines Advisory Committee cited sugar as one of our biggest health concerns and recommended that sugar make up 10 percent or fewer of our daily calorie intake.
 Since over-consumption of sugar triggers the production of ghrelin, the hormone that signals to your body that it’s hungry, focus on whole, unprocessed foods, sans sweetener, to minimize that annoying "hangry" feeling and feel full for longer.

 According to the best health magazine of Canada, products like whole milk, cheese, and yogurt are linked to a host of health improvements from preventing obesity, mitigating type 2 diabetes to preventing cancer-causing cell formation.
-Whole milk and yogurt could also reduce belly bloat as full-fat dairy is lower in lactose, making it easier for individuals with lactose intolerance to digest compared to low-fat or no-fat dairy.
+Whole milk and yogurt could also reduce belly bloat as full-fat dairy is lower in lactose, making it easier for individuals with lactose IGNORE INTOlerance to digest compared to low-fat or no-fat dairy.

 Healthy fats are welcome for 2018 and this means it will be a year to include omega-9s, also known as monounsaturated fats for their potential to regulate blood sugar levels and promote a healthy weight.
 These fatty acids can often be found in canola oil, safflower oil, olive oil, mustard oil, nut oils, and nuts such as almonds.